MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-servicing-support.md

 <br>

 >[!NOTE]
 >The latest version of Microsoft R Server is always in the Security and Critical Updates servicing phase.
 This means that in the event that you encounter a code defect that warrants a critical update, you must have the latest version installed in order to receive a fix.
 All other supported versions will only be eligible to receive security updates.
-All support ends after the twelve (12) month lifecycle for a current branch version has expired.
+All support ends after the two (2) year lifecycle for a current branch version has expired.
 At that time, customers must update to a supported version.

 <br>